11 Psychological Factors of Dominant Culture on Mental Health

 What are subcultures in the dominant culture?

-Subcultures within a dominant culture are smaller, distinctive groups that develop their unique norms, values, and practices while existing within the dominant cultural economic or political power framework.
+Subcultures within a dominant culture are smaller, distinctive groups that develop their unique norms, values, and practices while operating within the dominant cultural framework of economic or political power.
 These subcultures may form based on ethnicity, age, interests, or shared experiences, providing individuals with a sense of identity and belonging within the larger dominant culture.

-What is the dominant culture in the organization?
+What is the dominant culture in the organisation?

-When you work for a company, its predominant culture is the values, beliefs, and behaviours most people follow.
-It affects how workers interact with each other, make choices, and add to the workplace as a whole.
-The dominant organizational culture determines how it works, how people talk to each other, and what is expected of them.
-It also shapes the organization’s character and core values.
+When you work for a company, its predominant culture is the set of values, beliefs, and behaviours that most people follow.
+It affects how workers interact with one another, make decisions, and contribute to the overall functioning of the workplace.
+The dominant organisational culture determines how it operates, how people interact with each other, and what is expected of them.
+It also shapes the organisation’s character and core values.

 What strategies can help navigate the psychological impact of the dominant culture on mental health?

 To deal with how the dominant culture affects your mental health, be culturally aware, look for groups that support you, celebrate your culture’s pride, and encourage open communication.
-To be healthy, you should learn about other cultures, fight stigma through education, get professional help, promote acceptance, build resilience, and participate in activities supporting different cultures.
+To maintain your health, it is essential to learn about other cultures, combat stigma through education, seek professional help when needed, foster acceptance, build resilience, and engage in activities that support diverse cultures.

 How can breaking stigmas improve mental health outcomes in dominant cultural contexts?

-Getting rid of stigmas in dominant cultural settings can make a big difference in mental health outcomes by making the surroundings more accepting and helpful.
+Removing stigmas in dominant cultural settings can significantly impact mental health outcomes by creating more accepting and supportive surroundings.
 It promotes open communication and acceptance and lessens the shame of asking for help.
 People in the dominant culture are more likely to use mental health services, which can lead to early intervention, less stigma, and better overall health.

 How can open conversations about mental health be encouraged in dominant cultural settings?

 In places where one culture is dominant, encouraging open talks about mental health means making them seem normal, teaching cultural sensitivity, and using role models.
-Using language that includes everyone, setting up group events, and telling personal stories can all help break down stigma.
-Educational campaigns, peer support programs, and easy-to-find tools help promote conversation, making the environment better for mental health.
+Using inclusive language, organising group events, and sharing personal stories can all help break down stigma.
+Educational campaigns, peer support programs, and easily accessible tools help promote conversation, making the environment more conducive to mental health.

 Apartheid in South Africa is another instance where a white minority enforced racial segregation in 1948, limiting opportunities for the majority.
 In the United States, Asian Americans experienced challenges due to the dominance of Judeo-Christian values.Â

-The concept of a dominant culture explains how dominant cultures institutionalize their values, making it challenging for subcultures to thrive (Antonio Gramsci).
-This is evident in Eurocentric educational institutions, social institutions, internalized homophobia, and racial diversity restricted from speaking.
+The concept of a dominant culture explains how dominant cultures institutionalise their values, making it challenging for subcultures to thrive (Antonio Gramsci).
+This is evident in Eurocentric educational institutions, social institutions, internalised homophobia, and racial diversity being restricted from speaking.